maizzle/maizzle.com/content/docs/tailwindcss.md

 </code-sample>

-This results in smaller HTML size, helping to reduce the risk of [Gmail clipping your email](https://github.com/hteumeuleu/email-bugs/issues/41).
+This results in smaller HTML size, reducing the risk of [Gmail clipping your email](https://github.com/hteumeuleu/email-bugs/issues/41).

-Using shorthand CSS for these properties is well supported in email clients and will make your HTML lighter, but the shorthand border is particularly useful because it's the only way Outlook will render it properly.
+Using shorthand CSS for these properties is well supported in email clients and will make your HTML lighter, but the shorthand border (documented next) is particularly useful because it's the only way Outlook will render it properly.

 <alert>For shorthand CSS to work with `padding` or `margin`, you need to specify property values for all four sides.
 For borders, keep reading.</alert>